itconsultis/tinifyd/README.md

 ## Concurrency

-Each single image optimization procedure is *queue* into one ore more asynchronous task buffers.
-A design goal is to allow the following parameters to be configurable:
+Each single image optimization procedure is to be *queued* into one ore more asynchronous task buffers.
+Each async buffer will have a cap on the number of concurrent optimization operations.
+This cap is to be configurable.

-- the size of each task buffer (i.e., how many concurrent operations a single task buffer is allowed to perform)
-- the number of task buffers ("pipes")

 ## License